Chapter 11 Discharge

 A debtor in a chapter 11 case does not have an absolute right to have the case dismissed upon request.

 A party in interest may file a motion to dismiss or convert a chapter 11 case to a chapter 7 case for cause.
 Generally, if cause is established after notice and hearing, the court must convert or dismiss the case (whichever is in the best interests of creditors and the estate) unless it specifically finds that the requested conversion or dismissal is not in the best interest of creditors and the estate.
 11 U.S.C. § 1112(b) Alternatively, the court may decide that appointment of a chapter 11 trustee or an examiner is in the best interests of creditors and the estate.
 11 U.S.C. § 1104(a)(3).
-Section 1112(b)(4) of the Bankruptcy Code sets forth numerous examples of cause that would support dismissal or conversion.
+Section 1112(b)(4) of the Bankruptcy Code sets forth several examples of cause that would support dismissal or conversion.
 For example, the moving party may establish cause by showing that there is substantial or continuing loss to the estate and the absence of a reasonable likelihood of rehabilitation; gross mismanagement of the estate; failure to maintain insurance that poses a risk to the estate or the public; or unauthorized use of cash collateral that is substantially harmful to a creditor.

 Causes for dismissal or conversion also includes: